akropolisio/nest/grants/PanAragon/PanAragon.md

 ## Requirements

-* Blog access on blog.aragon.org

-* Unrestricted use of the Aragon trademark

 * Publish access to aragonpm.eth

 * Access to Aragon servers and cloud infrastructure

 * Access to Aragon DNS and ENS domains

-* Admin/moderator access on aragon.chat, forum.aragon.org, and /r/AragonProject
+* Unrestricted use of the Aragon trademark

 ## Grant Size